The wonders of Ostia Antica

 Located 46 km from Rome, reachable by car in 45 minutes towards the sea, Ostia Antica is surrounded by greenery dotted with majestic maritime pines; the ancient city is a mine of timeless suggestions where you can enjoy unique views and be amazed by the rarefied panoramas among the ruins of times past.

-Ostia Antica was Rome’s main and closest outlet to the Tyrrhenian Sea, since its foundation up till the affirmation of the port center of Portus, with its seaports of Claudius and Trajan.
-The name Ostia in Latin indicated the mouth of the river and it is no coincidence that the town was located right on the mouth of the river Tevere.
+Ostia Antica was Rome’s main and closest outlet to the Tyrrhenian Sea, since its foundation up till the affirmation of the port centre of Portus, with its seaports of Claudius and Trajan.
+The name Ostia in Latin indicated the mouth of the river, and it is no coincidence that the town was located right on the mouth of the river Tevere.

-The archeological park is a candidate to become a UNESCO heritage site together with the archaeological area of Portus which includes the ancient Roman ports of Claudius and Trajan in Fiumicino.
+The archaeological park is a candidate to become a UNESCO heritage site together with the archaeological area of Portus, which includes the ancient Roman ports of Claudius and Trajan in Fiumicino.

 Ostia Antica was founded near the salt pans, which constituted a strategically vital resource for ancient societies, in particular for the preservation of food, and it was located near the river Tevere and the coastline, which nowadays appears to be about 4 km far.
 The advancement of the beach is due to the debris deposited by the river course over a period of about 2.000 years.
 According to tradition, the city was founded by King Anco Marzio around 620 BC, although the oldest remains can be dated to the second half of the 4th century BC.

-The city quickly became a thriving commercial center, especially during the imperial age, when the two ports of Claudius and Trajan further spurred the economic activities of the settlement.
+The city quickly became a thriving commercial centre, especially during the imperial age, when the two ports of Claudius and Trajan further spurred the economic activities of the settlement.

 The current division of the urban layout into 5 regions, which does not correspond to the ancient division, is articulated around the main road axes: